cybotany/digidex-platform/README.md

-# CyBotany
+# Digit

-The vision of cyBotany is to be the leading global platform that revolutionizes the way individuals and communities interact with and share plant data.
+The vision of Digit is to be the leading global platform that revolutionizes the way individuals and communities interact with and share plant data.

 ## Features